 Within six months or less, we will conduct an independent assessment of your organization's disease management program.
 While our experts define the standards of excellence, they do not prescribe how organizations must meet those standards, which provide a framework for continuous improvement.
 URAC’s thorough approach stimulates innovation across the continuum of care through email, conference calls and educational webinars.

 We award Disease Management accreditation for a full three years and we require annual reporting of quality measures.
 Review our Disease Management Standards-at-a-Glance and Measures-at-a-Glance for more information.

 Who May Apply

-Organizations providing disease management services for individuals with chronic illness which would include health plans, disease management companies and medical management companies should apply for Disease Management Accreditation.
+Organizations providing disease management services for populations and individuals with chronic illness, which would include health plans, disease management companies and medical management companies should apply for Disease Management Accreditation.